Almost every health problem that you have… has stress as a component!

 During the Exhaustion Stage (Stage 3) the adrenal glands begin to fail to meet the demands placed upon them.
 During this stage, the individual begins to have a variety of symptoms including fatigue, digestive problems (IBS, IBD, etc.), obesity, depression, dizziness, fainting, allergies, joints ache, dry skin, low body temp, heart palpitations, unexplained hair loss, pain in upper back and neck, difficulty getting out of bed in morning, trouble getting to sleep or staying asleep and many other problems.

 The overall symptoms caused by adrenal fatigue are numerous and varied.
-The following are some of the more common ones:
+The following are some of the more common when CORTISOL IS LOW:

 - Panic attacks